 The Logitech G333 have an amazing leakage performance.
 You should be able to listen to your music at high volumes in a moderately quiet environment like an office without bothering people around you too much.

 The mic has a decent recording quality.
 Your voice sounds a bit thin and muffled, but it's still easy to understand.
+If you're looking for wired earbuds with a mic that has an even better recording quality, consider the SteelSeries TUSQ.

 If you want to use these headphones with a VR headset, they come in another variant, the Logitech G333 VR gaming earphones.
 They lack mic support but come with a shorter cable that's less likely to get snagged on something while you're using the headset.